sherlock-audit/2023-06-tokensoft-judging/README.md

 **cr-walker**

 Fixed by https://github.com/SoftDAO/contracts/pull/10

+**maarcweiss**

+Fixed by adding a function to update the voting power when claiming and initializing the distribution.

 # Issue M-2: Because of rounding issues, users may not be able to withdraw airdrop tokens if their claim has been adjust()'ed upwards